aanujdu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am pursuing a Ph.D. in Electrical and Computer Engineering at North Carolina State University under the guidance of Dr. Aydin Aysu.
+I am pursuing a Ph.D. in Electrical and Computer Engineering at North Carolina State University under the guidance of Dr. [Aydin Aysu](https://www.ece.ncsu.edu/people/aaysu/).
+I am a member of the hardware security lab of NCSU called [HECTOR](https://research.ece.ncsu.edu/aaysu/).
 My research mainly focuses on a combination of physical side-channel analysis of embedded systems, machine learning, and computer architecture.
 Currently, I am working towards securing Machine Learning IPs against power and electromagnetic -based side-channel attacks.

 I have served as a co-reviewer to Dr. Aydin Aysu in various top-tier conferences like ICCAD, HOST, FPGA, ReConFig, DATE, etc. I have also been a teaching assistant for the course Cryptographic Engineering and Hardware Security offered at NC State University.
 I helped with the designing and grading of assignments on varied topics like Differential Power Analysis of cryptographic implementations, hardware design of post-quantum secure implementations (like ring-LWE), etc. I hold a certification by Riscure Inc. on Side-Channel and Fault Analysis of Embedded Systems.

 Before joining the Ph.D. program, I was an ASIC Design Engineer in the GPU low-power team of NVIDIA Graphics, Bangalore.
 I contributed to numerous successful ASIC tapeouts during my stint at NVIDIA helping both in the design and verification phases.